 Research Assistantships are offered for the nine-month academic year, a three-month summer appointment, or for twelve months and are reviewed and renewable based on the students’ performance in their studies and their research project, and the available funding opportunities of the research groups.
 Research Assistants are appointed as part time employees (50% of full time employment- equivalent to 20 hours weekly) with a salary and are eligible to join the CyI Health Insurance plan.

-The work-study scheme is designed to provide the opportunity to students who need financial assistance to be self-reliant and also to gain valuable work experience.
+The work-study scheme is designed to provide the opportunity to doctoral students who need financial assistance to be self-reliant and also to gain valuable work experience.
 Through this scheme, students undertake several administrative, operational, and teaching or research-related tasks for the Institute.
 Work study can be offered as Research Studentships, Teaching Assistantships or Administrative Assistantships.

 Work-study positions are offered on the basis of students’ qualifications and availability of funds.
 Early applicants will be prioritized for consideration of work study opportunities.